eszterk90/RESTful_API_app/tech_challenges/challenge-4.md

 logUpdateDelete('users', 1, 'Eszter', 'Barka', 'Update name');
 ````

-To get all updates and deletes for a given table sorting by timestamps in descending order:
+To get all updates and deletes for a given table sorting by timestamps in descending order, create getUpdates() function:

 ````
 const getUpdates = async(table_name, record_id) {